 Relaxation Techniques for Coping with Stress

 Learn how to manage day-to-day anxiety and stress by using calming, effective relaxation techniques.
-In this workshop, you will discover how to accurately identify your stress, recognize your stress reactions and focus your mind for problem-solving.
+You will discover how to accurately identify your stress, recognize your stress reactions, and focus your mind for problem-solving.
 You will learn specific reduction methods you can use both at work and home to help you manage the daily stressors.

 Substance misuse is a major cause of lost productivity, absenteeism, and health care costs, resulting in employers losing billions of dollars annually.
-This training is designed to teach participants about substance misuse and dependency, early warning signs and symptoms, and options to help the persons.
-Active participation, case examples, and problem-solving methods will be utilized.
+Through active participation, case examples, amd problem-solving methods, participants learn about substance misuse and dependency, early warning signs and symptoms, and options to help the drug user.

 Whether your child is getting bullied, bullying others, or witnessing bullying at school, he or she plays a central role in either promoting or preventing this issue.
 This seminar will help parents debunk some of the myths of childhood bullying as well as learn how to effectively address this issue with their child, no matter what role he or she plays in the circle of bullying.